 The objective of the IWG is to develop additional safety provisions that were either not ready for adoption in phase 1 and/or required additional research.
 The IWG will also update/clarify existing requirements and test procedures in GTR No.13 based on new data and on-road experience.

-The provisions will be performance-based and supported by science and data to the extent possible so as not to restrict future technology development.
-Scope of work for IWG in Phase 2 shall include, but not limited, the following items:
+The provisions that attain equivalent levels of safety as those for conventional gasoline powered vehicles will be performance-based and supported by science and data to the extent possible so as not to restrict future technology development.
+Scope of work for IWG in Phase 2 shall include, the following items.
+Should additional items be proposed, the IWG will decide by consensus on their inclusion

 Potential scope revision to address additional vehicle classes;